ibm-cloud-docs/BlockStorage/disaster-recovery.md

  -h, --help           Show this message and exit.
 ```

-During the Disaster Recovery Failover, the system is forced to failover to the replica site and the replication relationship is severed.
+During the Disaster Recovery Failover, the system is forced to fail over to the replica site and the replication relationship is severed.
 To be able to fail back to the original site after the site is restored to normal operations, the system must reestablish the replication bond.
-This can take considerable amount of time.
+This operation can take considerable amount of time.
 During the Failback process, configuration-related actions are read-only.
 You can't edit any snapshot schedule or change snapshot space.
 The event is logged in the replication history.
 {: note}

 When the original volume is active, you can mount and attach it to the host.
 For more information, [Connecting your storage](/docs/BlockStorage?topic=BlockStorage-orderingthroughConsole#mountingnewLUN).